Hunting a charged Higgs boson pair in proton-proton collisions: Collider analysis

 \begin{itemize} \item \textbf{SIGNAL:} We focus on the search for a specific final state $cb\mu\nu_{\mu}$.
 This final state arises from the pair production of charged Higgs bosons in proton-proton collisions, i.e., $pp\to H^- H^+ \to \mu^+\nu_{\mu}\bar{c}b+\mu^-\bar{\nu}_{\mu}c\bar{b}\,(\equiv \mu\nu_\mu cb)$.
 We consider a $b$ tagging efficiency $\epsilon_b=80\%$, the probability that a $c$-jet is mistagged as a $b$-jet is $\epsilon_c=10\%$, while the probability that any other jet is $\epsilon_j=1\%$.
 The relevant contributions coming from the 2HDM-III are depicted in Fig. \ref{FDsignal}.

 \item \textbf{BACKGROUND:} The main SM background comes from the final state of $bj\ell\nu_\ell$, whose source arises from \begin{itemize} \item $Wjj+Wb\bar{b}$, \item $tb+tj$, \item $t\bar{t}$. \end{itemize} \end{itemize} In the last background process ($t\bar{t}$) either one of the two leptons is missed in the semi-leptonic top quark decays or two of the four jets are missed when one of the top quarks decays semi-leptonically.
-The cross-section of the dominant SM background processes is shown in Table \ref{XSSMBGD}.
+The numerical cross-section and branching ratios associated to the signal for $M_H=500,\,800,\,1000$ GeV and scenario $S2$ are presented in Table \ref{XSsignal}, while the corresponding cross-sections of the dominant SM background processes are shown in Table \ref{XSSMBGD}. \begin{widetext}